particle-iot/docs/src/content/reference/device-os/firmware.md

 #### readBytes - CloudEvent

+Read a bytes from the data at the current position.

 ```cpp
 // PROTOTYPE
 size_t readBytes(char* data, size_t size) override
 ```

 #### peek - CloudEvent

+Read a byte or bytes from the data at the current position but do not move the current position so the next read will read the same bytes.

 ```cpp
 // PROTOTYPES